-For example, Climb only offers loans for programs that we’ve evaluated and then partnered with.
-So our loans can’t be used for every class out there.
+For example, Climb only offers loans for programs that we’ve partnered with, so our loans can’t be used for every class out there.
 (Psst — do you know of a school that you think is great but doesn’t partner with us?
 Reach out and tell us about it!)
 Talk to your school about what can be used to pay for your tuition, and narrow down your choices from there!

 Do I need living expenses?